 Maya Civilization, Maya Calendars, Maya Hieroglyphs ...

 The word "Mayan" is often misused in English, especially in popular media.
 However even professional anthropologists are unclear on the correct use and use this word erroneously with knowing why or how.
-The fact is that there are few complications to the correct usage that even well informed scholars can trip up on.
-For example, here is one semi-scholarly website that sort of uses the words Maya and Mayan correctly but mostly uses Mayan incorrectly as an adjective for things that are not language.
+The fact is that there are indeed a few complications to the correct usage that even well informed scholars can trip up on.
+It is easy to find websites for example that use both Maya and Mayan words correctly and in the same website, incorrectly.
+This points to the definitive need for greater clarity.

-It is not correctly used as an adjective.
+The word Mayan is not correctly used as an adjective.
 It is never correct to use Mayan to name cultural objects associated with Maya people, culture, or civiliations.
 Thus uses of Mayan in front of words such as calendar, hieroglyphs, civilization, society, peoples, is always incorrect.
-The word Maya is a noun but also an adjective, that is, a qualifier, that is used to name things that belong to the Maya, to Maya culture, to Maya people, to Maya civilization.
+The word Maya is a noun but it also an adjective, that is used to name things that belong to the Maya, to Maya culture, to Maya people, to Maya civilization.

 Maya is the correct word to use as the adjective in noun phrases such as: Maya culture, Maya Civilization, Maya calendar(s), Maya hieroglyphs, Maya glyphs, Maya astronomy, Maya pyramids, Maya religion, Maya ritual, Maya warfare, Maya food, Maya hairstyle, Maya clothing, Maya folklore, Maya heritage, Maya secret handshakes, Maya humor, and so on.

 Maya or Mayan Language?

 In these four instances, the word Mayan is an ascribed label, that is, it is a name given by linguists to refer to languages or speakers of these languages.
 These uses of Mayan are not terms of self-identity for the most part of the 19th and 20th centuries.
 There is a major sociohistorical exception to this point that began to emerge in the aftermath of the Guatemalan Civil War (1960 to 1996) that is discussed below.

 There are however even more complications to use of the words Maya and Mayan.
 There is one Mayan language whose proper name is "Maya"!
 The native speakers of a language that linguists identify as Yucatec Maya call their language Maya.
 Maya is the correct proper name of the language that they speak.
 It is not Yucatec Maya.
 This name is invented by linguists so that they can disambiguate what they refer to in their scholarly texts.
 Unfortunately, their disambiguation is the muddying of everyone else's thinking.

-Maya however is commonly called "Yucatec Maya" by linguists (especially North Americans but not by Mexicans) to distinguish it from the other 29-32 or so Mayan languages spoken in Guatemala, Mexico, Belize, and Honduras.
+Maya is commonly called "Yucatec Maya" by linguists (especially North Americans but not by Mexican or Guatemalan linguists) to distinguish it from the other 28-32 or so Mayan languages spoken in Guatemala, Mexico, Belize, and Honduras.
 These other Mayan languages each have their own distinct proper name.
 Just as languages that comprise the European language family are known by their proper names; for example, German, English, Dutch.
 Similarly, Tzotzil and Tzeltal are two Mayan languages spoken in highland Chiapas.
 In Guatemala, Mayan languages include Q’eqchi’, K’iche’, Kaqchikel, Mam, Poqomchi’ (or Poqomam), and Jakaltek (or Popti’).
 The language called Maya is spoken primarily in Mexico, in the states of Campeche, Yucatán, and Quintana Roo; these three states comprise the geographic region known as the Yucatan Peninsula and, thus, provide the inaccurate labeling of Maya from this region as "Yucatec Maya."